-In general, a neighbor will not be responsible for damage to your property caused by runoff from naturally occurring rain and land conditions.
-If your neighbor has landscaped his land, however, or altered his property in some other way that causes more water to run onto your land than would otherwise naturally occur, then you may have some recourse to recover for the damage.
-Generally speaking, there are three different types of laws that may allow you to put liability on your neighbor for the surface water damage to your property.
+In general, a neighbor is not responsible for damage to your property caused by runoff from naturally occurring rain and land conditions.
+If your neighbor has landscaped or altered the property in some other way that causes more water to run onto your land than would naturally occur, you may have some recourse to recover any damages to your property.

-Reasonable Use Rule -- A majority of states follow the reasonableness approach.
-In order to succeed in a lawsuit against a neighbor, you will need proof showing that your neighbor did something to his land or property, that the alteration was unreasonable, and that the alteration changed the natural flow of water onto your property.
+Reasonable Use Rule: Most states follow the reasonableness approach.
+In order to succeed in a lawsuit against a neighbor, you need proof showing that your neighbor did something to the land or property, that the alteration was unreasonable, and that the alteration changed the natural flow of water onto your property.
+Courts examine several factors:

-Common Enemy Rule -- This rule was derived from English Common Law and treats rainwater and other natural sources of water as a common enemy to all landowners.
-Under this rule, followed by many states, each landowner is expected to protect his or her own land from surface and runoff water.
+Common Enemy Rule: Derived from English Common Law, rainwater and other natural sources of water were considered a common enemy to all landowners.
+Under this rule, each landowner is expected to protect their property from surface and runoff water.
 Landowners can take whatever steps they wish, such as building dikes or drainage ditches.
-If surface water runs from your neighbor's land onto your land, causing more damage than natural, you are still expected to protect your land from this water.
+If surface water runs from your neighbor's land onto your land, you are still expected to protect your land from this water.

-Many states that still follow the common enemy rule, however, have modified it to make it less strict.
-Under these modified rules, you may still be able to hold your neighbor liable for damage to your property if the modification (protection) of your neighbor's property was negligent.
+Many states still follow the common enemy rule.
+However, most have modified it to make it less strict.
+Under the modified rules, you may be able to hold your neighbor liable for damage to your property if the neighbor is negligent in making modifications to their property.

-Like the common enemy rule, the civil law rule has been modified in most states that follow it.
-Much like the reasonable use rule, states that follow the civil law rule allow modifications of land so long as the modification is reasonable.
-Under the modified civil law rule, however, the owner of the land seeing the increased harm may also be expected to take reasonable measures to protect his or her land from damage due to the increased surface water.
+The civil law rules are modified in most states and allow changes, so long as the modifications are reasonable.
+Under the modified civil law rule, the landowner seeing the increased harm may also be expected to take reasonable measures to protect their land from damage due to the increased surface water.

 Careless Water Damage

-If your property has been damaged because of the carelessness or negligence of your neighbor, you may be able to collect compensation for your damage and losses.
-You may also get a court order that directs your neighbor to stop doing whatever it is that has caused water damage to your property.
+If your property is damaged because of the negligence of your neighbor, you may be able to collect compensation for the damages.
+You can also consult with a real estate attorney and get a court order that directs your neighbor to stop doing whatever is causing the water damage to your property.

 What Damages Must Be Paid?